Contact Us for a Free Consultation (213) 542-0979

 Now, the person giving the line-up can't know who police believe is the right suspect.

-So, there's a lot of things that happen inappropriately when it comes to these photographic line-ups and live line-ups, so that's why they've had to put these procedures in place.
+Many inappropriate things happen during these photographic and live line-ups, so they've had to put these procedures in place.

-So, if you or a loved one is charge with a crime and part of the identification is a photo line-up or a live line-up, obviously you want to get an attorney in there to challenge that.
+So, if you or a loved one is charged with a crime and part of the identification is a photo or live line-up.
+Obviously, you want to get an attorney involved to challenge that.

 If you're innocent of the crime, you want to make sure that your attorney cross-examines the police regarding what procedures they've used in the line-up in order to make the identification.
 I've seen all kinds of inappropriate things done by the police.

-Now at least there are some hard and fast rules that can be used to challenge the police when it comes to criminal cases in Los Angeles eyewitness identification by way of a line live-up or by way of a photographic line-up.
+Now, at least, there are some hard and fast rules that can be used to challenge the police when it comes to criminal cases in Los Angeles involving eyewitness identification by way of a line live-up or a photographic line-up.

 About the Author